 Now that we’ve covered the basics of Nitro and Poly finishes.
-Let’s look at the advantages and disadvantages to see which one might be right for you and your next guitar!
+Let’s consider the advantages and disadvantages to see which might be right for you and your next guitar!

 Advantages of Poly

 Guitars with a Poly finish are indeed very durable.
 The finish is very thick and robust.
 You should never need to worry about it cracking or chipping.
-They also remain pretty shiny for the duration of their life, which is another look many players like.
+They also remain pretty shiny for their life, which is another look many players like.

-For guitars that include neck finish, the Poly’s glossiness makes it easier for the hand to move up and down quickly.
-Lastly, the wide use of Poly finishes means there will be more options within any given budget than those in the market for a Nitro finish guitar.
+Poly’s glossiness makes it easier for the hand to move up and down quickly for guitars with a neck finish.
+Lastly, the wide use of Poly finishes means there will be more options within any given budget than those in the market for a nitro-finish guitar.

 Disadvantages of Poly

 The most significant disadvantage to Poly is that those who want their guitar to show cosmetic damage and have an aged look.
 Unfortunately, the guitar will not look any different than the day you bought it, no matter how much you play.